davideproment/allotment/_posts/2020-03-27-seedingPotatoes.md

 ![](/allotment/assets/2020-03-27/IMG_4793.jpg)

 Hopefully our seed potatoes won't matter too much!
-After about an hour of hard work, our first line of the plot is completed with lines of "Red Duke of York" (right),
+After about an hour of hard work, our first line of the plot is completed with lines of the "Red Duke of York",

 ![](/allotment/assets/2020-03-27/IMG_4799.jpg)

-"Rocket" (left),
+"Rocket",

 ![](/allotment/assets/2020-03-27/IMG_4800.jpg)

-and "Wilja" (center) seed potatoes.
+and "Wilja" (in the center) variaties.

+![](/allotment/assets/2020-03-27/IMG_4796.jpg)

 A nice feeling at job done!

-![](/allotment/assets/2020-03-27/IMG_4796.jpg)